NCAS-CMS/cfa-conventions/source/cfa.md

 ## Introduction

-This document describes the CFA (Climate and Forecast Aggregation) conventions for storing a netCDF climate and forecast file which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special metadata that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.
+This document describes the CFA (Climate and Forecast Aggregation) conventions for storing a file created with the netCDF Application Programmer Interface [NetCDF] which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special metadata that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.

 In general, netCDF variables always contain their own data and dimensions.
-An aggregation variable, however, still needs to be viewable as if it were a usual netCDF variable even though it does not contain its data and dimensions in the usual manner.
-This is achieved by converting the variable to be scalar (with arbitrary single value) and providing extra variable attributes from which both the variable's true dimensionality can be inferred, and the variable's aggregeted data can be constructed.
+An aggregation variable, however, still needs to be viewable as if it were a usual netCDF variable even though it does not contain its data, and therefore nor its dimensions, in the usual manner.
+This is achieved by converting the variable to be scalar (with arbitrary single value) and providing extra variable attributes from which the variable's true dimensionality can be inferred, and the variable's aggregated data can be constructed.

 The CFA conventions only apply to the data definition of selected variables, so the CFA conventions have been designed to work alongside the CF (Climate and Forecast) conventions that specify the geophysical meaning of all variables in the file, whether their data are defined as aggregations or not.
-The CFA conventions do not duplicate nor re-define any of the metadata elements defined by the CF conventions, but a small extension to CF is needed to allow the correct interpretation of the dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable, which also has dimensions but no data).
+The CFA conventions do not duplicate, extend, nor re-define any of the metadata elements defined by the CF conventions.
+However, when CF-compliant software is used for reading the discovery metadata of a CFA-netCDF file, with no expectation of reading the data of aggregated variables, a small extension is needed to allow the correct interpretation of the dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable, which also has dimensions but no data).

-A CFA-netCDF file is a view of a dataset that has been distributed across multiple files and storage systems, which contains exactly the same information as the dataset that could be created by copying all of the distributed files into a single CF-netCDF file.

 ## Identification of Conventions

-Files that follow this version of the CFA Conventions must indicate this by setting the CF defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to the version of the CF conventions that otherwise define the file structure and geophysical metadata.
-For instance, a dataset which follows CF-1.9 and also, for some of its variables, CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.
+Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User’s Guide (NUG) [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspect of the file structure and metadata.
+For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.